czan/wingman/README.md

 Multiple restarts with the same name can be defined, but the "deepest" one will be invoked by a call to `invoke-restart`.
 You can use `find-restarts`, or even `list-restarts`, if you would like to introspect the available restarts.

-Restart names can be any value that is not an instance of `wingman.core.Restart`, but it is recommended to use keywords as names.
+Restart names can be any value that is not an instance of `wingman.base.Restart`, but it is recommended to use keywords as names.

 ## Writing handlers